What is Hernia: Types, Causes & Symptoms

 Hernia is a condition where an organ pushes through the muscle or tissue that holds it.
-Hernia is seen to occur in the upper thigh, belly and groin areas.
-To prevent the dangerous complications of hernias medications and surgery (operation) are usually recommended.
+It has been seen to occur in the upper thigh, belly, and groin areas.
+To prevent the dangerous complications of hernias, medications and surgery are usually recommended.

 Types Of Hernia

 - Inguinal Hernia occurs in the majority of patients.
 The intestines pass through a weak spot or tear away from the lower abdominal wall (inguinal canal).

 - In a Hiatal Hernia, a part of the stomach pushes the diaphragm and moves into the chest.
 This leads to a condition called gastro-oesophageal reflux, where the stomach contents leak backward into the oesophagus.
 Gastro-oesophageal reflux causes a burning sensation.

 - An umbilical hernia is seen in children and babies less than 6 months to 1-year-old.